awsdocs/amazon-comprehend-developer-guide/doc_source/API_SyntaxToken.md

 Required: No

  ** PartOfSpeech **   <a name="comprehend-Type-SyntaxToken-PartOfSpeech"></a>
 Provides the part of speech label and the confidence level that Amazon Comprehend has that the part of speech was correctly identified\.
-For more information, see [Syntax analysis](how-syntax.md)\.
+For more information, see [Syntax](https://docs.aws.amazon.com/comprehend/latest/dg/how-syntax.html) in the Comprehend Developer Guide\.
 Type: [PartOfSpeechTag](API_PartOfSpeechTag.md) object
 Required: No